qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 `contractExceptions()` is read: the wrapper-map exception is a different, documented one, taken on every type-narrowed lookup, so counting it in here would mean this test could never pass again.

+### metaobject-commit-race, proof-metaobject-parse

+B15-2. `addMetaMethod()` held the meta-object lock across the construction of the instance `MetaObjectBuilder`, and constructing one parses the Python
+type: attribute lookup on every class member, warnings, delayed enum resolution.
+A raw lock held across that is the inversion the review describes - a member with a custom `__getattribute__` runs application code under it.

+The parse moved out of the lock, which splits the operation into a lookup that misses, a candidate built with no lock held, and a commit that publishes one winner.
+That split is the new window this test is about: the parked thread has built its candidate and is about to commit when the second one runs the same path, builds its own and publishes first.
+The loser gives its candidate back - the capsule owns it, so dropping the last reference frees it below the lock - and continues with the winner's builder.
+Both signals have to end up in one meta object, at different indexes.

+`proof-metaobject-parse` clears `MetaObjectParseOutsideLock`.
+The parse then goes back under the lock and `SBK_ASSERT_NO_RAW_LOCK()` at the top of `parsePythonType()` aborts before the failpoint is reached at all.
+The abort is the measurement: it says this path reaches the interpreter with a binding raw lock held.

+Debug builds only, and the reason is worth stating: `checkNoRawLock()` is empty under `NDEBUG`, so a release build answers ok in both columns.
+The fix works there, the proof does not - a green row in a release build says nothing about this.

+What is *not* shown here: that the inversion becomes a deadlock.
+That needs the blocking-`__getattribute__` scenario the review names, and it is not written.
+Nor is B15-3 touched - `metaBuilderFromDict()` still returns a pointer nobody owns, and `PyObject_SetAttr()` still publishes the capsule under the raw lock, because that is the transaction that picks the winner.
+Taking the lifetime authority out of `__dict__` is what removes both.

+`metaobject_lock.py` next to this file is the same question with one thread and no failpoint: it is the `metaobject_lock` scenario in `run.py`, kept because a single-threaded reproducer is worth more than a race when the answer is an assertion.